November 19-21, 2024

 • Discuss practical implications of the findings from the MAC-4-BSD trial to increase engagement.

-Faculty: Sarah Holmes, PhD, MSW, Assistant Professor, Department of Organizational Systems and Adult Health, University of Maryland School of Nursing; and Barbara Resnick, PhD, CRNP, Associate Dean for Research and Distinguished University Professor, University of Maryland School of Nursing.
+Faculty: Sarah Holmes, PhD, MSW, Assistant Professor, Department of Organizational Systems and Adult Health, University of Maryland School of Nursing.

 CEUs